printers-for-people/trident/README.md

 A third option (technically outside of the spec) is to replace T-nuts with [hammer nuts][liya-hammer-nut].
 While these have some downsides, both RatRig and VzBot consider hammer nuts sufficient for the same purposes that the Trident build uses T-nuts.
-However, once again, we haven't tested this, so proceed with care if you choose to do this.
+However, once again, we haven't tested these, so proceed with care if you choose this option.
 As previously, you would want 70 M5 nuts and 90 M3 nuts, but as they're quite useful for attaching things to extrusions, it'd be better to get more.